-Please note that the course is not based on one single textbook!
+Please note that the course is not based on any one single textbook!
 Some topics might even not be covered in any current textbook!
 So, I'd suggest you first look at the books in the library before purchasing a copy.

 If you plan on buying one of these books, you might want to consider buying a used copy -- they can often be purchased for a fraction of the price of a new one.
 Two good used book shops on the internet are Abebooks and BookButler.

 Additional Literature, Videos, and Demos for Deeper Insights